Ratstail91/Toy/README.md

 Special thanks to http://craftinginterpreters.com/ for their fantastic book that set me on this path.

+## Nifty Features

+* Simple C-like syntax
+* Bytecode intermediate compilation
+* `import` and `export` variables from the host program
+* Optional, but robust type system
+* functions and types are first-class citizens
+* Fancy slice notation for strings, arrays and dictionaries (`print greeting[0:4:-1]; //prints "olleh"`)

 ## Building

 Simply run make in the root directory.